Skip to main content

 5

-Enter this value exactly: $ADCS_STRONG_MAPPING_ID.
+Enter this value exactly: $AD_CS_STRONG_MAPPING_ID.

 6

-Save Changes
+Save changes

 Click Save.

-For WiFi or Ethernet Library Items using SCEP or ADCS certificates for EAP-TLS
+For Wi-Fi or Ethernet Library Items using SCEP or AD CS certificates for EAP-TLS

 1

-Locate Wi-Fi or Ethernet Library Items
+Open assigned Wi-Fi or Ethernet Library Items

 2

-Edit Library Item
+Edit the Library Item

 Click Edit.